 7. Provide your pet with a safe place.

 Plenty of cats and dogs get anxious when new, unfamiliar people come over.
 If your cat or dog is one of those and tends to get nervous or scared when there are a lot of loud, frightening humans around, set aside a quiet room for them.
-Fix it up with everything they’ll need and give them their favorite toy or comfort item.
+Fix it up with everything they’ll need.
 Basically, you’re turning this designated room into a cat or dog haven.
 It should be a room away from all the hustle and bustle where your pet can stay calm and take a nap.

 8. Be mindful of potential great escapes.

 When you have guests coming and going, the door is opening and closing a lot.
 Keep an eye on your cat or dog – it’s amazing how superb their ninja skills are and how adeptly they can sneak past people to get outside.
 Make sure your four-legged companions stay safe and sound inside where they belong.
 Ask your guests to please be mindful of them, too, and to watch for them when they come in and leave.